 SEC.
 12.10 Remedies Non-Exclusive.
-The remedies provided for in this ordinance are not exclusive.
-The General Manger may take any, all or any combination of these actions against a noncompliant user.
-However, the General Manager may take other action against any user when the circumstances warrant.
-Further, the General Manager is empowered to take more than one enforcement action against any noncompliant user.
+The remedies provided for in this Ordinance are not exclusive.
+The District Manger may take any, all or any combination of these actions against a noncompliant user.
+However, the District Manager may take other action against any user when the circumstances warrant.
+Further, the District Manager is empowered to take more than one enforcement action against any noncompliant user.

 SEC.
 12.11.
 Affirmative Defenses to Discharge Violations.